dharmeshkakadia/dharmeshkakadia-2.github.io/_posts/2018-12-5-rstudio-k8s.md

 * Scalability
 * Privacy and security of data
-* Ability to connect R workflows with other worflows (Spark, Tensorflow etc.)
+* Ability to connect R workflows with other tools (Spark, Tensorflow etc.)
+* Backing up the R code automatically (?)

+We solve these challenges by running RStudio on Kubernetes and using [Blobfuse](https://github.com/Azure/azure-storage-fuse) for remote data access.

-[Blobfuse]() allows data on Azure Blob Storage as as local files.
+allows data on Azure Blob Storage as as local files.

+We use blobfuse kubernetes volume drivers(https://github.com/Azure/kubernetes-volume-drivers/tree/master/flexvolume/blobfuse)

 We will see how we can deploy RStudio using [Kubernetes](https://kubernetes.io), Deploying RStudio on Kubernetes has many advantages :